Home » Free Resources » »

 Although the terms “project management software” and “project management tools” are often used interchangeably, and rightly so, there’s a subtle difference.
 Some project management professionals refer to a collection of project management software as a project management tool.
 Or, to put it another way, a project management tool is a project management software bundle.

-However, some software vendors classify project management tools as specific utilities or applications within a software package, things such as templates, tables, or charts.
+However, some software vendors classify project management tools as specific utilities or applications within a software package, such as templates, tables, or charts.

 What Are the Advantages of Using Project Management Software?